aamakor/continuation-method/README.md

 # Predictor-Corrector Algorithm
+This repository contains the implementation of our algorithm (predictor-corrector (CM) algorithm) in used for efficiently finding Pareto optimal points (Pareto front) as detailed in our paper [[1]](#1) and its comparison with the weighted sum method and evolutionary algorithm.

 ## predictor-corrector folder: (Contains both the predictor-corrector and weighted sum algorithms for the mnist and iris datasets.)
 ### This file contains the following:
 * The predictor-corrector algorithm for the deterministic and stochastic approach on Iris and MNIST dataset respectively (plots).